zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/Readme.txt

 	MOPS_C1_R2_1	0	1	0	0	0
 	MOPS_C2_R1_1	0	0	0	1	0
 	MOPS_C2_R2_1	0	0	0	1	0)

-4. Flat file of sgRNA position information in gene, this file is used to for the method for hit-gene calling.
-If not choose the method for hit gene calling according to position ,please not prepare the file.
-The file is a TXT file without title containing three columns that are in order of gene name, sgRNA name and the relative position of sgRNA in the gene，and each line uses a tab as a delimiter.
+4. Flat file of sgRNA position (relative location of sgRNA in ORF of relevant target gene, see paper for details) information in gene, this file is in current version for hit-gene calling because generally sgRNAs locating at 5' of ORF exhbited better knockdown activity.
+The file is without header line containing three columns that are in order of gene name, sgRNAid and the relative position of sgRNA in the gene，and each line uses a tab as a delimiter.
 (For example :
 	rsmE	rsmE_9	0.0122950819672
 	rsmE	rsmE_10	0.0136612021858